Combinatorics in the exterior algebra and the Bollob\'{a}s Two Families Theorem: Introduction

 For several decades there have been useful links between exterior algebra and combinatorics.
 Constructions exploiting the wedge product have been used in combinatorics to study intersections in hypergraphs, saturation problems, and simplicial complexes; the exterior algebra approach~\cites{Lovasz77,F82,Alon85,AK85,K84} to Bollob\'{a}s's celebrated Two Families Theorem~\cite{Bollobas65} is a highlight, as is Kalai's method of algebraic shifting~\cites{KalaiAlgShift,Kalai84a,Kalai86}.
 Conversely, combinatorial results can be used to elucidate algebraic structures: a central example is the Kruskal-Katona theorem~\cites{Kruskal,Katona,Schutz}, which characterizes $f$-vectors of simplicial complexes and Hilbert series in certain algebraic structures.

 In this paper, we study the combinatorics of linear subspaces of the exterior algebra of a finite dimensional real vector space.
-Making use of the connections between the two, we prove new results both in the exterior algebra and in extremal set theory.
+We prove new results both in the exterior algebra and in extremal set theory.
 As an application of our results, we prove a new extension of the Two Families Theorem of Bollob\'as.
+We also affirmatively resolve a recent conjecture of Gerbner, Keszegh, Methuku, Abhishek, Nagy, Patk\'{o}s, Tompkins, and Xiao~\cite{GKMNPTX}.

 The paper is organized as follows.
 In Section~\ref{sec:setup}, we first recall the basic correspondence between uniform hypergraphs and homogeneous subspaces of the exterior algebra over $\R^n$ (which depends on both a basis for $\R^n$ and a term ordering of the corresponding monomials in~$\expow^r \R^n$).
-We then use the correspondence to prove results about subspaces of the exterior algebra.
+We then use the correspondence to prove results about subspaces of the exterior algebra, developing subspace analogues for several intersection conditions on hypergraphs.
 For example, we determine the maximum dimension of a subspace of $V=\expow^r\R^n$ in which every pair of elements has wedge product 0, and the maximum of $(\dim U)(\dim W)$ over subspaces $U$ of $\expow^r V$ and $W$ of $\expow^s V$ that mutually annihilate.
+We also give exterior analogs for local LYM inequalities and use them to prove a global LYM inequality for graded ideals in the exterior algebra.

 Section~\ref{sec:projections} considers projections and liftings in the exterior algebra.
 We prove dimensional fraction bounds for projections and liftings of homogeneous subspaces of the exterior algebra (Lemmas~\ref{prop:extproj} and~\ref{prop:increaseboth}).
 In fact the exterior algebra setting allows us more freedom than the combinatorial setting, since a generic choice of basis ensures that images under ``random'' projections have constant dimension (Corollaries~\ref{cor:genericproj} and~\ref{cor:genericboth}).
-Finally, in Section~\ref{sec:twofam}, we prove (Theorem \ref{thm:subspaces} and Corollary \ref{cor:combo}) new extensions of the Bollob\'{a}s Two Families Theorem for both subspaces and set systems and discuss related examples and questions.
+In Section~\ref{sec:twofam}, we prove Theorem \ref{thm:subspaces} and Corollary \ref{cor:combo}, which are new extensions of the Bollob\'{a}s Two Families Theorem for both subspaces and set systems.
+The proof relies on both the exterior local LYM inequality and our bounds on generic projections.

+In Section~\ref{sec:addapp} we show that the size of pairs of families satisfying both the Two Family hypotheses and an intersection condition on the first family is bounded by the Ahlswede-Khachatrian bound on the size of $t$-intersecting families, as conjectured by Gerbner, Keszegh, Methuku, Abhishek, Nagy, Patk\'{o}s, Tompkins, and Xiao~\cite{GKMNPTX}.
+Finally, in Section~\ref{sec:badexamples} we collect some limiting examples and propose a few questions.

+We work over the reals throughout, although our arguments would go through over the complex numbers, or any field of characteristic 0.